+Next Steps Project # Project Hazard(s) Addressed Brief Summa ry of the Original Proble m Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+If discontinue, explain why.
+Evidence of Success TQB-10 Conduct GIS mapping of all culverts, including details on culvert size, age, construction type, etc. Flood Planning Office, DPW, Contractor Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
+Discontinue 2.
+3. Ongoing capability TQB-11 (carryover) Educate residents regarding Earthquake, Flood, Wildfire, Town Board; Superintendent of school districts; County Office of Emergency Services In Progress Cost Level of Protection 1.
+Include in 2023 HMP 2.
+3. steps to be taken to decrease the impact of natural hazards (including ice storms, wild/forest fires, severe storms, tornado, earth- quakes, and all other natural hazards) by developing, enhancing, and implementing education Damages Avoided; Evidence of Success

 Next Steps

-Project # Project Hazard(s) Addressed Brief Summa ry of the Original Proble m Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete) 1.
-2. 3.
-2023 HMP or Discontinue
+Project # Project Hazard(s) Addressed Brief Summa ry of the Original Proble m Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+If discontinue, explain why.

-Evidence

-TQB-10 Conduct GIS Flood Planning Office, DPW, Ongoing of Success Cost 1.
-Discontinue

-.
-45 .5 mapping of all 1.000 Contractor Capability Level of 2.

-culverts, Protection 3.
-Ongoing ca pability

-including details on Damages Avoided;

-culvert size, Evidence

-age, of Success

-construction

-TQB-11 type, etc. Educate Earthquake, Town Board; Superintendent In Progress Cost 1.
-Include in 20 ∩23 HMP

-(carryover) residents Flood, Wildfire, of school districts; County Level of 2.
-020111411

-regarding Office of Emergency Services Protection 3.

-steps to be taken to Damages

-decrease the Avoided; Evidence

-impact of of Success

-natural hazards

-(including ice storms,

-wild/forest

-fires, severe

-storms,

-tornado, earth- quakes, and all

-other natural

-hazards) by

-developing,

-enhancing, and implementing

-education

-Next Steps

-Project# Project Hazard(s) Addressed Brief Summa ry of the Original Proble m Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete) - Pro- Pro Ar

 programs,

-brochures,
+brochures, school

-school presentations
+presentations

 informing

 groups about

 ways to reduce

 risk, and other

 outreach

+activities.

-TQB-12 activities.
-Provide Flood Town Board, County/Local In Progress Cost 1.
+TQB-12 Provide Flood Town Board, County/Local In Progress Cost 1.
 Include in 2023 HMP

-(carryover) residents with Flood DPW III Flogress Level of 2.
+(carryover) residents with information DPW Level of Protection 2.
+3.

-(00.17010.7 information 2 Protection 3.

-listing steps Damages
+listing steps Damages 3.

 taken to lessen Avoided;

 potential flood Evidence

-damage to reduce the of Success
+damage to of Success

+reduce the

 impact of

 flooding.

 TQB-13 Educate the Flood, Severe Town Floodplain In Progress Cost 1.
 Include in 2023 HMP

-(carryover) community on Storm Administrator J Level of 2.
+(carryover) community on benefits of Storm Administrator Level of 2.
+3.

-benefits of Protection 3.

-carrying NFIP Damages
+carrying NFIP Protection 5.

-policies and Avoided;
+policies and Damages Avoided:

+increase Evidence

-increase knowledge of Evidence of Success
+knowledge of of Success

-NFIP services. or success
+NFIP services.

 TQB-14 Maintain a All Hazards Town In Progress Cost 1.
 Include in 2023 HMP

-(carryover) current Board, County Office of Ü Level of 2.
+(carryover) current Board, County Office of Level of 2.

 inventory of Emergency Services Protection 3.